Foxfield Railway

 The Foxfield Railway is a preserved standard gauge line located south east of Stoke-on-Trent.
 The line was built in 1893 to serve the colliery at Dilhorne on the Cheadle Coalfield.
 It joined the North Staffordshire Railway line near Blythe Bridge.
 It is open at weekends and operates trains on Sundays, Bank Holidays and some Saturdays from April to October and Santa Special trains in December.
-It is home to the Knotty Coach Trust, The Foxfield Miniature Railway, a museum, café, bar, shop and hosts visits from the adjacent Olcote Animal Sanctuary the first three Sundays in a month.
+It is home to the Knotty Coach Trust, the Foxfield Miniature Railway, a museum, café, bar and a shop.

 History

 The Foxfield Railway was built in 1892-1893 to provide a link to the North Staffordshire Railway for the Foxfield Colliery.
 The railway was built by local labour provided by North Staffordshire Railway employees at weekends and supervised by the North Staffordshire Railway foreman plate layer Noah Stanier, using second hand material, again obtained from the North Staffordshire Railway.

 Preservation

 When the colliery closed in August 1965, local volunteers formed the Foxfield Light Railway Society to preserve the line.
 At first, passengers were taken in converted trucks up the formidable 1:19 to 1:26 gradient out of the colliery site at Dilhorne, accompanied by a tank engine.

 Eventually, new coaches were purchased and a station was built at Caverswall Road, Blythe Bridge, half a mile from Blythe Bridge station.
 The service runs for 2+1/4 mi from there to the top of Foxfield Bank.
-The last half mile into the colliery is currently being relaid to suitable standards for passenger trains to be re-introduced.

-The museum is currently being renovated to tell the story of the preservation era.